Brian Wilkinson

-Brian Wilkinson (born 12 February 1938) is an Australian former swimmer.
+Brian Harold Wilkinson (12 February 1938 – 27 April 2026) was an Australian swimmer.
 He won a gold medal at the 1958 British Empire and Commonwealth Games in Cardiff, Wales, as a member of the Australian men’s 4x220-yard freestyle relay team.

 Wilkinson also competed in the men's 200 metre butterfly at the 1956 Summer Olympics.
+Wilkinson was butterfly specialist and set a world record in the men’s 110y butterfly at Sydney in 1958.

+He was Australian swim team coach at the 1996 Atlanta Olympic Games - becoming the second Australian Olympic swimmer to be selected as an Olympic swim coach.
+In 2001, he won the Open Water Coach of the Year Award from the Australian Swimming Coaches and Teachers Association.

+Wilkinson died in Sydney on 27 April 2026, at the age of 88.